 The Company evaluated the terms of its convertible notes payable in accordance with ASC 815 - 40, Derivatives and Hedging - Contracts in Entity's Own Stock and determined that the underlying common stock is indexed to the Company's common stock.
 The Company determined that the conversion feature did not meet the definition of a liability and therefore did not bifurcate the conversion feature and account for it as a separate derivative liability.
 The Company evaluated the conversion feature for a beneficial conversion feature.
 The effective conversion price was compared with the market price on the date of each note.
-If the conversion price was deemed to be less than the market value of the underlying common stock at the inception of the note, then the Company would recognize a beneficial conversion feature resulting in a discount on the note payable, upon satisfaction of the contingency.
+If the conversion feature resulting in a discount on the note payable, upon satisfaction of the contingency.
 The beneficial conversion features are amortized to interest expense over the life of the respective notes, starting from the date of recognition.

-On December 30, 2016, the Company issued convertible promissory notes in an aggregate amount of \$315,000 ("2016 Unrelated Notes") to unrelated accredited investors.
-Between January 6, 2017 and January 31, 2017, the Company issued a total of \$560,000 of convertible promissory notes to unrelated accredited investors.
+The Company issued convertible promissory notes on December 30, 2016 in an aggregate amount of \$315,000 and on January 6, 2017 and January 31, 2017 in an aggregate amount of \$560,000 (collectively, the "2016 Unrelated Notes") to unrelated accredited investors.
 Placement agent and escrow agent fees of \$87,360 and \$12,895 were deducted from the respective cash proceeds.
 The notes mature on December 31, 2018, and bear interest at an annual rate of interest of 12% until maturity, with partial interest of 6% payable quarterly.
 The note investors have a right, in their sole discretion, to convert the notes into shares under certain circumstances at a conversion rate of \$0.65 per share.
 If the notes have not been fully repaid by the Company by the maturity date or converted into shares at the election of the note investors prior to maturity, then such notes will accrue interest at the annual rate of 14% from the maturity date until the date the notes are repaid in full.
-Any interest not paid quarterly will also accrue interest at the annual rate of 8% instead of 6%.
+Any interest not paid quarterly will also accrue interest at the annual rate of 6%.
 The Company used the proceeds of the notes for working capital, general corporate purposes, and debt repayment.
 The Company recognized a beneficial conversion feature in the amount of \$369,677.
-Interest expense recognized on the amortization of the beneficial conversion feature was \$46,209 and \$41,880 for the three months ended March 31, 2018 and 2017, respectively.
+Interest expense recognized on the amortization of the beneficial conversion feature was \$46,209 and \$92,419, and \$46,209 and \$88,089 for the three and six months ended June 30, 2018 and 2017, respectively.